Isotta Gervasi: Family & education

 Isotta Gervasi was born in Castiglione di Cervia on November 21, 1889.
-Isotta's parents were Emilio Gervasi, a building contractor, and Virginia Ridolfi.
+Her parents were Emilio Gervasi, a building contractor, and Virginia Ridolfi.
 Her family also attributed the names of Proserpina and Saffa to her.
-Isotta had 8 other sisters with herself being the oldest.
-One of her sisters named Emilia also became a doctor.
-Another one of her sisters named Vittoria became a journalist and worked for the "Giornale d'Italia".
+Isotta had eight other sisters with herself being the eldest.
+One of her sisters, Emilia, also became a doctor.
+Another one of her sisters, Vittoria, became a journalist and worked for the Giornale d'Italia.

 Isotta's parents valued the education of their daughters.
 This was especially unexpected since this was a time where education was usually reserved for the sons of a family, while the daughters were confined to more domestic roles.

 She attended high school, initially at "Vincenzo Monti" in Cesena, then transferred to Ravenna.
-During these years, Isotta's choice to undertake a career as a doctor matured; she explains, in an interview released in 1965, the story of how she decided to pursue a career in medicine: "One day, in an attempt to imitate the flying acrobats of the circus, I relied on two ropes secured to two poplar branches and fell upon a farmer.
+During these years, Isotta's choice to undertake a career as a doctor matured; she explains, in an interview released in 1965, the story of how she decided to pursue a career in medicine: One day, in an attempt to imitate the flying acrobats of the circus, I relied on two ropes secured to two poplar branches and fell upon a farmer.
 I rushed to the side of the poor man who showed no more signs of life.
 I did everything to revive him: I even gave him artificial respiration, according to the rules I had learned from the science book.
 Finally the farmer came to: he was stunned and in pain but he had the strength to thank me for taking care of him.
-Who knows, maybe at that moment I chose to become a doctor"So, Isotta enrolled in the Faculty of Medicine and Surgery of the University of Bologna, where she was a pupil of Augusto Righi and Augusto Murri.
+Who knows, maybe at that moment I chose to become a doctorSo, Isotta enrolled in the Faculty of Medicine and Surgery of the University of Bologna, where she was a pupil of Augusto Righi and Augusto Murri.
 Simultaneously, in 1916, she became assistant to Riccardo Simonini in the pediatric clinic of the University of Modena.
 She graduated in Modena on May 15, 1917 and in 1919 she specialized in Pediatrics.
 In 1919, she also obtained a medical contract in Savarna and, soon after, in San Zaccaria, where she remained until 1933.